 1971 Mondia Special

 Found this bike on craigslist .
 He told me that he got the bike from the original owner and it really was never ridden.
 The photos on CL showed a few scratches and a few paint nicks and I sort of doubted what was said.
 Better pictures were sent and just as he stated, the drive train looked great.
-Accepting offers.
-Jan 2018 Email firstname.lastname@example.org
+The bar con shifters have been swapped out to Campy down tube shifters since the photos have been taken.
+July 2019 Email firstname.lastname@example.org $1800

 1975 Cinelli Pista